IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 {{</ row >}}

+## Program

+Details of the full program will be ready later.

+The IGEL 2025 conference will take place over 2 full days, on June 5th and June 6th.

+- On June 4th, the day before the start of the IGEL 2024 conference in Austin, there will be a welcome session for registration and "meet and great" with the local organizers.
+- June 5th: parallel sessions from 8.00 am to 5 pm.
+Conference dinner in the evening.
+- June 6th: parallel sessions and closing remarks from 8.00 am to 5 pm.

 ## Venue

+The conference venue will be announced shortly and it is located in the University district.

 Austin, Texas, is a welcoming and vibrant city, currently the 7th fastest growing metro area in the U.S.
 Known as the “Live Music Capital of the World,” Austin has a rich history that blends Texan traditions with a contemporary, progressive culture.

-The conference will take place at Huston-Tillotson University in Central East Austin, a 15-minute drive from the Austin-Bergstrom International airport and a 5-minute drive to downtown Austin, depending on traffic.
-Huston-Tillotson University is the first university to be founded in Austin, Texas, and a historically Black college (HBCU).
-It is located within a 5-minute walk of a vibrant part of East Austin with restaurants, breweries, food trucks, live music venues, and hotels.
-You can check out the location here.
 Outdoor enthusiasts will enjoy the nearby Lady Bird Lake and the expansive Zilker Park, including the 3-acre Barton Springs Pool (12,000 square meters), where an underground spring keeps groovy Austinites cool and chill.
 Austin’s central location also allows for easy day trips to other major Texas cities like San Antonio and Dallas.
 For more information, please visit this <a href="https://www.austintexas.org/" target="_blank">link</a> or <a href="https://docs.google.com/document/d/1uj9ZT9oeOuNUAqD6tAOzYkgkl5aprw2Z33KF0qmron0/edit" target="_blank">Soon’s Austin Checklist</a>.